 How to Make a Peanut Butter Sheet Cake Step-by-Step

-Boil the Fats: Preheat the oven to 350°F. Line a 13×18-inch rimmed baking sheet with parchment paper, lightly spray with nonstick spray, then set aside.
-In a small saucepan set over medium heat, bring 1 cup of water, ½ cup of unsalted butter, and 2 tablespoons of vegetable oil to a boil.
-Remove from heat.
+Boil the Fats: Preheat your oven to 350°F, line a 13×18-inch rimmed baking sheet with parchment paper, lightly spray with nonstick spray, then set aside.
+In a small saucepan set over medium heat, bring 1 cup of water, ½ cup of cubed unsalted butter, and 2 tablespoons of vegetable oil to a boil.
+Once boiling, remove the pan from the heat.

 Fold in the Cake Mix: Pour this wet mixture into 26.5 ounces (2 boxes) of yellow cake mix and fold (by hand with a spatula; don’t use an electric mixer) until the wet ingredients are fully mixed with the dry ingredients.
 Let cool for 5 minutes before the next step.

-Mix the Buttermilk: In a separate small bowl, whisk ½ cup of buttermilk, 2 large eggs, and 2 teaspoons of vanilla extract together.
+Mix the Buttermilk: In a separate small bowl, whisk ½ cup of room-temperature buttermilk, 2 large room-temperature eggs, and 2 teaspoons of vanilla extract together.

 Thin the Batter: Pour the buttermilk mixture into the rest of the cake batter.
 Stir with a spatula until well combined.